blake125/grade_keeper/README.md

 ## What it does:

-Keeps track of total class grades by keeping track of assignments and exams.
+Keeps track of total class grades by keeping track of assignments/exams.
 Inspired by my linear algebra class's lack of grade displaying.

 ![Grade Calculation Disabled](/assets/calcdisabled.png)